prosodylab/Prosodylab-Aligner/README.md

     $ ./resample.sh -s 16000 -r data/ -w newDirectory/

 The `-s` flag specifies the desired sample rate (Hz).
-16000 Hz is the default for the aligner, an therefore recommended as a sample rate.
+16000 Hz is the default for the aligner, and therefore recommended as a sample rate.
 Alternatively, a different sample rate can be specified for `resample.sh` and aligner module.

 The `-r` flag points to the directory containing the files to be resampled.